Michael A. Steidel, Director of Admission

 Bachelor of Computer Science and Arts (BCSA)

 The Bachelor of Computer Science and Arts (BCSA) Program is an intercollege degree-granting program.
 It is designed for students who would like to combine their interests in the fine arts and computer science rather than pursue a conventional major and degree in either the College of Fine Arts or the School of Computer Science.
-To be considered for the BCSA program, you must apply and be admitted to both CFA and SCS (you must check the CFA box and SCS box on the Carnegie Mellon Common Application Supplement).
-This program is only open to directing and production technology and management for Drama and composition and music technology for Music.
+To be considered for the BCSA program, you must apply and be admitted to both CFA and SCS (you must check the CFA box and SCS box on the Common Application).
+This program is only open to directing and production technology and management for Drama and composition, music performance and music technology for Music.
 Not all students admitted to both colleges are selected for the BCSA program.

 Bachelor of Humanities and Arts (BHA)